hunk — What is it?

 Architecture

-The architecture of Hunk is modular, with a clear separation of concerns.
+The architecture of Hunk is inferred to be modular, with a clear separation of concerns.
 It leverages OpenTUI for the terminal UI and Pierre diffs for diffing capabilities.
-The project is structured into multiple packages, with a focus on reusability and maintainability.
-Key technical decisions include the use of TypeScript for development and the integration of various terminal utilities for functionality.
+The project uses TypeScript as the primary language and employs a monorepo structure with multiple packages, indicating a focus on maintainability and scalability.
+The data flow is likely driven by a command-line interface that interacts with the underlying diffing logic and UI components.

 Source: Code tree + dependency files